-Figure 12.20: Proposed mechanics and sensor layout for the ATLAS pixel upgrade.
+Figure 13.26: Proposed mechanics and sensor layout for the ATLAS pixel upgrade.

-The mechanical support and cooling elements have to be chosen to minimize the material 9074 budget of the setup and hence to diminish the impact of Coulomb multiple-scattering 9075 on track resolution by the tracker material.
-The HL-LHC upgrade developments of e.g. 9076 ATLAS and CMS show the relevance of that topic for the future physics program at the 9077 second phase of LHC.
-Rigid but very light mechanics in connection with improved sen-9078 sor arrangement, incorporation of cooling systems and all other services into the support 9079 structure are the main design criteria for HL-LHC and should be for LHeC as well.
-In 9080 Figs. 12.20, 12.21 and 12.22 are possible mechanical solution for the ATLAS and CMS 9081 tracker upgrade in the barrel as well as in the forward/backward tracker region shown 9082 (Refs.
-[656], [639], [641]).
-Those designs may well serve as templates for the LHeC experi-9083 ment.
-An artist view in Fig. 12.23 shows the implementation of the double-I ATLAS pixel arrangement into the 4 layer pixel structure of the LHeC experiment.
-That could be an 9085 installation template.
-The goal is the design of a tracker which is transparent enough and 9086 reaches in terms of radiation length thickness the range $\approx 1.5 - 2\% X_0$.
-Possible pathes 9087 (orange) for the IN/OUT services of the tracking detectors are sketched in Fig. 12.24.
-9088 The cables and tubes are as far as possible integrated into the support structures of the 9089
+• The mechanical support and cooling elements have to be chosen to minimize the material budget of the setup and hence to diminish the impact of Coulomb multiple-scattering on track resolution by the tracker material.
+The HL-LHC upgrade developments of e.g. ATLAS and CMS show the relevance of that topic for the future physics program at the second phase of LHC.
+Rigid but very light mechanics in connection with improved sensor arrangement, incorporation of cooling systems and all other services into the support structure are the main design criteria for HL-LHC and should be for LHeC as well.
+In Figs. ??, ?? and ?? are possible mechanical solution for the ATLAS and CMS tracker upgrade in the barrel as well as in the forward/backward tracker region shown (Refs. [?], [?]).
+Those designs may well serve as templates for the LHeC experiment.
+An artist view in Fig. ?? shows the implementation

-Figure 12.21: Proposed mechanics layout for the CMS inner barrel tracker upgrade.
+Figure 13.27: Proposed mechanics layout for the CMS inner barrel tracker upgrade.

-Figure 12.22: Proposed mechanics layout for the CMS tracker wheel upgrade.
+Figure 13.28: Proposed mechanics layout for the CMS tracker wheel upgrade.

-Figure 12.23: Artist view of the pixel sensor arrangement using the double-I ATLAS layout as template (Fig. 12.20).
+Figure 13.29: Artist view of the pixel sensor arrangement using the double-I ATLAS layout as template (Fig. ??).